Orang-utan/Orang-utan/README.md

 ### Hey!
 I'm Daniel 👋

-I'm a 🏫 CS student at University of Pennsylvania.
+I'm an undergraduate at the University of Pennsylvania, studying Computer Science and Marketing / Operations Management.
+My interest lies in the intersection between web engineering and AI.

 <!--
 **Orang-utan/Orang-utan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.